Strong interactions in air showers: Acknowledgments

 \section{Acknowledgments}

-The author acknowledges gratefully discussions with Roberto Contino, Adrian Dumitru, Stefan Hofmann, Martin Holthausen, Michael Kopp, Manfred Lindner, Stefan Pokorski, Joachim Reinhardt, Subir Sarkar, and Karolina Socha as well as support from the ExtreMe Matter Institute (EMMI) and the Helmholtz International Centre (HIC) for FAIR within the framework of the LOEWE program launched by the State of Hesse.
+The author acknowledges gratefully discussions with Roberto Contino, Adrian Dumitru, Glennys Farrar, Stefan Hofmann, Martin Holthausen, Michael Kopp, Manfred Lindner, Stefan Pokorski, Joachim Reinhardt, Subir Sarkar, Karolina Socha, and Mark Strikman.
+This work was supported in part by the the ExtreMe Matter Institute (EMMI), the Helmholtz International Centre (HIC) for FAIR within the framework of the LOEWE program launched by the State of Hesse, and by the Humboldt Foundation.